Zyptonix/JourneyScribe/README.md

 * Node.js (v18.x or later recommended)
 * npm / yarn / pnpm
-* Access keys for any external services you use (e.g., Flight/Hotel APIs, Database credentials).
+* Credentials for Firebase, Amadeus, Brevo, and other required APIs.

 ### **Installation**